somiandras/udacity-data-wrangling/report.md

 #### 3. Cleaning phone numbers

 That was the toughest bit, as lots of different patterns appeared in the dataset.
-These were the steps:
+These were the steps to standardize them into the preferred (either _+36 xx xxx xxxx_ or _+36 1 xxx xxxx_ format).

 1. Define a regular expression for the preferred pattern.
 2. Remove special characters (/, (, ), -) and all the whitespaces.
 3. Replace at the beginning the '0036', '036', '006' or '06' digits of country code with the preferred format ('+36').
 4. Or add '+36' to the beginning if it's still missing (because the original string did not contain any form of country code, so there were nothing to replace in the previous step).
-5. We now have a sort of (semi-)standardized format from which we can pick those strings that only contain the proper number of digits (8 or 9) and start with '+36'.
+5. We now have a sort of (semi-)standardized format from which we can pick those strings that only contain the proper number of digits (8 or 9) besides the '+36' at the beginning.
 6. Add some whitespace to these to get the preferred format and return the formatted string.
 7. Log an error for the rest that cannot be standardized this way.